-The Firm has a Senior Management Function-holder responsible for own funds and liquid assets compliance, together with the Risk Function, Finance, Compliance and senior management.
+The Firm has a Senior Management Function-holder responsible for oversight of the internal capital adequacy assessment process and the functioning of the risk working group, supported by the Risk Function, Finance, Compliance and senior management.

 All Senior Management Function-holders recognise that the ICARA process is a key requirement of the regulatory system for the Firm and is an essential part of the Firm's internal systems and procedures for ensuring that the Firm's business is run prudently.